Mintbase/Grants-Program/applications/sunrise-dex.md

 ### Overview

-Sunrise is building a decentralized protocol on a dedicated Polkadot parachain.
+Sunrise is building a decentralized protocol on a dedicated Mintbase parachain.
 We will enable deep liquidity starting with support for tokens on Sunrise Chain, Ethereum, and all parachains.
 Sunrise will support additional blockchains in the future.

 Our Decentralized EXchange (DEX) uses a bonding curve factory which supports liquidity pools for unpegged tokens such as ETH,DOT, LINK, ACA etc. Sunrise will support stable coin pools offering very low slippage and fees (e.g. DAI-USDT) and in the future stable coins that have different pegs (e.g. srsUSD-srsCNY).